Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Thousands of lawsuits have been filed against Stryker, a major medical device manufacturer, for early failure of its hip implants.
 These defective medical devices have caused injuries to many patients who also need to get another hip replacement surgery to take out the defective implant.
 Stryker is being sued by patients to receive compensation for their pain and suffering.

-We’re actively investigating all Stryker lawsuits and remain committed to helping clients like you receive fair compensation for the injuries caused by defective hip devices.
+We’re actively investigating all Stryker suits and remain committed to helping clients like you receive fair compensation for the injuries caused by defective hip devices.
 Read on to learn how our reliable and experienced legal representation can help in your fight to get justice.

-A large number of cases were filed in the New Jersey state courts as Stryker has its manufacturing facility there.
-Cases have also been filed in Michigan where Stryker is based.
+A large number of cases were filed in the New Jersey state courts, as Stryker has its manufacturing facility there.
+Cases have also been filed in Michigan, where Stryker is based.

 Some cases are still ongoing even though many plaintiffs have received settlements.
-Stryker has also been facing Tritanium Acetabular Shell lawsuits since 2019 with no settlements in these cases yet.
+Stryker has also been facing Tritanium Acetabular Shell lawsuits since 2019, with no settlements in these cases yet.

 The pending lawsuits against LFIT V40 have been consolidated under MDL 2768 before Judge Indira Talwani for the District of Massachusetts.
 Lawsuits are also currently being accepted from individuals who suffered complications due to Stryker’s Tritanium Acetabular Shells.